jonashaag/feed2mail/README.rst

 License?
 ~~~~~~~~
-GPL, Version 2 or greater
+GPL, version 2 or greater